LSBDT/SkewC/README.md

 * Since 10XGenomics output one BAM file, split step is needed.
 * If BAM files are split by cells already, you can skip this step.
 * If you don't mind using "input" as directory name, you can omit $outdir argument.
+* Multiple BAM files (separated by cell) will be created under specified output directory (default='input').
 ### 1_indexBamFiles.sh
 ```
 bash 1_indexBamFiles.sh $indir